chrissheppard41/jgit_test/_posts/other_insurance/2013/10/2013-10-8-How-to-save-money-on-car-insurance.md

 title: How to save money on car insurance - Compareni.com
 meta:
   keywords: car insurance, compare, cheap, uk, van, home, insure, quotes, online, comparison, bike, loans, life
-  description: Car insurance can be a major expense for vehicle owners across Northern Ireland; therefore it is important drivers utilise a number of simple steps th
+  description: Car insurance can be a major expense for vehicle owners across Northern Ireland; therefore it is important drivers utilise a number of simple steps that could see them make considerable savings on their cover
 categories: ['Other Insurance']
 tags: ['Oct 2013', 'Story', 'News']
 permalink: news/How-to-save-money-on-car-insurance.htm